-As well as pursuing her career in acting, Meghan has always been an advocate for female rights and was fighting for gender equality at the age of just 11.
+As well as pursuing her career in acting from a young age, Meghan has always been an advocate for female rights and was fighting for gender equality at the age of just 11.
 After seeing an advert that portrayed doing the dishes as a female-only job, Meghan wrote to Hilary Clinton, Linda Ellerby, Gloria Allred, and Proctor & Gamble—the people behind the advert.

 Linda Ellerby, the host of the show Ellerby, explained, "It was absolutely clear that this young woman was strong in her beliefs.
 It didn't matter that she was 11 years old.
 She believed in women, she believed in her own power, and she wasn't afraid to reach out and say, 'I want my power, I want my rights.'"

-Meghan was later invited onto Nickelodeon to call out the sexist advert.
-She was just 12 years old at the time.
+Meghan was later invited onto Nickelodeon to call out the sexist advert when she was just 12 years old.

 What is Meghan Markle's book about?

 Meghan Markle recently followed in the footsteps of Sarah Ferguson and turned her hand to writing.
 Meghan penned a children's book named The Bench, which explores father-son relationships through the eyes of mothers.
 The Bench wasn't the first book written by Meghan, whose book titled, A Face Without Freckles… is a Night Without Stars, was published in 1996.

 The Bench "explores another side of masculinity" and was inspired by a poem Meghan had written about the bond Prince Harry shares with their son, Archie.